metapraveen/metapraveen.github.io/_posts/2023-07-22-being-methodical-at-daily-work.md

 Also this helped me to build my own brag doc of my achivements.

-As keeping multiple notes across feels hard so I built a web application to handle this.
-I will soon publish it so anyone else also struggling with organizing their work can give a try.
+As keeping multiple notes across feels hard so I built a web application for myself.
+I will soon publish it once I polish  a bit so anyone else also struggling with organizing their work can give a try.